Neuer Zollhof

 Neuer Zollhof or Der Neue Zollhof (The New Zollhof, named after a former customs facility), located at Neuer Zollhof 2-6, Unterbilk, is a prominent landmark of Düsseldorf-Hafen, part of the redeveloped port of Düsseldorf, Germany.

-The building complex consisting of three separate buildings, was designed by American architect Frank O. Gehry and completed in 1998.
+The building complex consisting of three separate buildings, was designed by Canadian-American architect Frank O. Gehry and completed in 1998.
 Floorplans and facades of all three buildings curve and lean, reason for them being likened to leaning towers.
-The tallest building is 14 storeys high and just under 50 m tall.
+The tallest building is 14 stories high and just under 50 m tall.
 Each building has a different facade cladding - the outer two in white plaster and red brick respectively; the central building's stainless steel facade reflects material and shapes of its two neighbour buildings.

 The buildings have a total gross floor area of 29,000 square metres.
 A previous architectural design competition for the site was won by Iraqi-British architect Zaha Hadid during the early 1990s, however never commissioned.

 The buildings are also popular with tourists who visit the region.